Munthir-Muh/Egyptian-National-Id-Extractor-and-Validation/README.md

   # INationalIdResourceProvider:
-  this interface should be implemented if you want to customize the validation message (change language as an example) and the governorate or you have this resources in a different proveder like (database or json file..etc).
+  this interface should be implemented if you want to customize the validation message (change language as an example) and the governorate or you have this resources in a different provider like (database or json file..etc).

   there is <b>NationalIdResourcesDefaultProvider</b> which is the default implementation that i have create it as an example and to be ready to use.